OneNet signs on as Microsoft CSP, looks to expand cloud sales

 “This opens up massive opportunities for partners to package their solutions with Microsoft cloud offerings and provides clients with a custom roadmap to the cloud,” he says.

-“OneNet’s AaaS (Azure as a Service) Cloud solution, powered by Azure and facilitated by our membership in the Microsoft CSP program, enable us to help clients evolve their data centre to embrace the flexibility of cloud,” says Paljk.
+“OneNet's AaaS (Azure as a Service) Cloud solution, powered by Azure and facilitated by our membership in the Microsoft CSP program, enable us to help clients evolve their data center to embrace the flexibility of cloud,” says Paljk.

 “OneNet is an experienced infrastructure solution and service provider,” Paljk adds.